 Look for company deposits that are AAA rated, as these deposits offer higher interest rates than bank deposits.

-While SBI offers you a maximum interest of 7.5 per cent, a fixed deposit at Bajaj Finserv can offer you an interest rate of as much as 8.65 per cent.
-DHFL can offer you as much as 9 per cent.
+While SBI offers you a maximum interest of 7.5 per cent, a fixed deposit at Bajaj Finserv can offer you an interest rate of as much as 8.75 per cent, while in the case of Mahindra Finance, it could go as high as 9 per cent.